bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 "Many of the towns folk already bop to your music when you aren't performing here.
 It could bring some levity."

-Brian crined internally.
+Brian cringed internally.
 He could not believe he was asking Bard Kathy for music lessons.
 He could not believe that Bard Kathy knew who he was.
-He then supbsequently realized he had been rambling at Kathy.
+He subsequently realized he had been rambling at Kathy.

 </section>